mparno/fenics-web/source/documentation/tutorial/materials.rst

 .. _tut:possion:2D:2mat:impl:

-Implementation (2)
+Implementation (3)
 ------------------

 .. index:: boundary specification (class)

+.. index:: mat2_p2D.py

-The new functionality in this subsection regards how to to define the subdomains
+The new functionality in this subsection regards how to define the subdomains
 :math:`\Omega_0` and :math:`\Omega_1`.
 For this purpose we need to use subclasses of class ``SubDomain``, not only plain functions as we have used so far